 The liar and the thief rejoice in their first year only. –Greek Proverb

 I remember the day I met Vicky Michaels.
-I almost missed the smile she gave me, looked up and saw it fading, saw her expression change to one that said, Okay, if he’s like that then fine, and immediately felt bad about it.
-I was descending the stairs at the school I’d taught music at for five years already, and she was obviously a new recruit to residential staff, sitting in an oversized arm chair, a little anxious, slightly overdressed for the first day of her new job.
+I will never forget that I almost missed the smile she gave me: looked up and saw it fading, saw her expression change to one that said, Okay, if he’s like that then fine, and immediately felt bad about it.
+I was descending the stairs at the school I’d taught music at for five years already, and she was obviously a new recruit to residential staff, sitting in an over sized arm chair, a little anxious, slightly overdressed for the first day of her new job.
 She was tall, dark haired and unusual, pretty.

 My memory of that smile was vivid for a long time.
 I’ve been lucky to get a few in my time, but I will always remember this girl smiled at me like she was recognizing a best friend from a past life.
 She would, years later, praise me for the rush of energy I brought to her moments later as I walked up, offered my hand, and welcomed Vicky Michaels to my little school.
 I think I would recognize the crush of destiny if it happened today, but at the time, I just went back to my work.
 It sure wasn’t over.

 Not long after, I was finishing my day with stretches in the Great Room of the refurbished old mansion that made up our little school, and here was Vicky again, sitting in a cushy white chair and telling me that some of the students had been talking about me.
 That wasn’t important; I think she was letting me know for the first time she was thinking about me, and I liked it.